ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 Pair [1,3,5,7,9] [2,4,6,8,10]
 ```

-We used lists in the last exmaple, but remember that the function is
+We used lists in the last example, but remember that the function is
-generalized over that parameter so we can acutally choose any Monoid we like!
+generalized over that parameter so we can actually choose any Monoid we like!
 Let's say we wanted the sums of all odd and even ints respectively between 1
 and 10: